felimomo/Walleye-Revised-Paper/fisheries.md

 Moreover, in {ref}`fig:eps-um1` we observe that these different policies indeed lead to quite different dynamical patterns for the exploitation rate.
 Our results suggest that there is a wide variety of control strategies available to a manager that lead to essentially equal behavior in long-term yield.
 For example we observe may contrast the pulsed-fishing behavior of 2RL with UMSY, with the other policies' behavior lying somewhere in the spectrum between these two extremes.
-Thus, it appears that other performance criteria should be used in addition to yield for the harvest control problem in this scenario.

 *HARA utility ({ref}`fig:policies`, middle column)*.
 In this case, in contrast to the former scenario, we see that all policies converge to similar behavior to UMSY, with relatively flat $U$ curves as a function of observed stock biomass.